kiranj26/Raspberry-Pi-Pico-RP2040-Projects/examples/ADC Reading/README.md

-# PWM Control Example
+# ADC Reading Example

-This example demonstrates how to generate PWM signals to control the brightness of an LED on the Raspberry Pi Pico RP2040.
+This example demonstrates how to read analog values from a potentiometer or sensor using the ADC (Analog-to-Digital Converter) on the Raspberry Pi Pico RP2040.

 ## Hardware Details